 The historic Gay,

-Lesbian, Bi and Transgender ("GLBT") civil rights and mainly. but not
+Lesbian, Bisexual and Transgender ("G.L.B.T.") civil rights and mainly. but not

 exclusively, GLBT educational, non-profit STONEWALL

-Internal Revenue Service and the State of New
+Internal Revenue Service (IRS) and the State of New

 York Charities Bureau.